 2021 Chapbook Competition Reading

 Come hear the winners of the 2021 chapbook competition read from their books.
-The three winners in poetry, fiction, and nonfiction will be published by Neon Hemlock Press.
+The three winners — Nonfiction: Hannah Soyer, Fiction: Mari Ness, and Poetry: Jason B. Crawford — will be published by Neon Hemlock Press.
+Watch recording.

 Poets, Queerness, & What America Looks Like